Probing Top Quark-Electron Interactions at Future Colliders: Numerical Fits

-We adopt the HL-LHC Drell-Yan projections in~\cite{Greljo:2021kvv} and include the tree-level process $pp\to t\bar t e^+ e^-$~\cite{tesina_abel} with 3 ab$^{-1}$ of data.
-To ensure the validity of the EFT description, we restrict the Drell-Yan data to the range 500 GeV$<m_{\ell\ell} < 800$~GeV.
-To break the degeneracies, we include both the NLO Drell-Yan and tree-level $pp\to t\bar te^-e^+$ contributions, which are shown in cyan in Fig.~\ref{fig:cqe_ceu}.
+We adopt the HL-LHC Drell-Yan projections in~\cite{Greljo:2021kvv}.
+To ensure the validity of the EFT description, we restrict the Drell-Yan data to the 3 bins in the di-lepton invariant mass $m_{ee}$, which are [500,550], [550,650], and [650,800] GeV.
+The tree-level process $pp\to t\bar t e^+ e^-$ is also included in our analysis.
+We follow~\cite{tesina_abel} using the cross section measurements with four bins in $m_{ee}$, which are [100,120], [120,140], [140,180], and $>$180~GeV with 3 ab$^{-1}$ of data.
+Including both the NLO Drell-Yan and tree-level $pp\to t\bar te^-e^+$ contributions can break the degeneracies in the fit, as shown by the cyan line in Fig.~\ref{fig:cqe_ceu}.
 We have verified that the NLO contributions from the Drell-Yan process are numerically comparable with and complementary to the $pp\to t\bar te^-e^+$ contributions, even when considering only the low-mass $m_{\ell\ell}$ bins~\footnote{ See the supplementary material for Drell-Yan results including $m_{\ell\ell}$ bins up to 4 TeV.}.
-In the Drell-Yan contribution, the tree level process $b\bar b \to e^+ e^-$ is also included for the operators associated with the left-handed quark doublet.
+In the Drell-Yan contribution, the tree-level process $b\bar b \to e^+ e^-$ is also included for the operators associated with the left-handed quark doublet.
+We find that the sensitivity to $C^{(3),1133}_{\ell q}/C^{(1),1133}_{\ell q}$ is dominated by the one-loop (tree-level) contribution.
+For $C^{(1),1133}_{\ell q}$ there is a cancellation between the up- and down-type quark contributions at the NLO, as shown in Table~\ref{tab:expr}, while for $C^{3311}_{qe}$, the two contributions are comparable.
 The first new data after the HL-LHC will come from deep inelastic scattering at the EIC.
 We use 156 bins in the $x-Q^2$ plane with $Q^2 > 4~\text{GeV}^2$ and assume 500 fb$^{-1}$ integrated luminosity for each left-handed and right-handed electron beam mode leading to the sensitivity of the orange band.
 The renormalization/factorization scale is $\mu=\sqrt{Q^2}~(m_{\ell\ell})$ for the DIS (Drell-Yan) process.